MrKevinka/lion-art/README.md

 ],
 ```

+## Git Hooks
+The project uses Husky to run git hooks.
+The [pre-commit hook](./.husky/pre-commit) runs a few things before committing:
+- `yarn` to make sure the dependencies are up to date
+- `git add yarn.lock` to make sure the lock file is up to date
+- `yarn lint-staged` to check for linting errors
+- `yarn test` to run the tests

+## Bundle Analyzer
+The project includes the [Next.js bundle analyzer](https://www.npmjs.com/package/@next/bundle-analyzer) to visualize the size of the production build.
+You can run `yarn build:analyze` to start the bundle analyzer.
+This will build the project and open a new tab in your browser with the bundle analyzer.

 ## Deployment
 The easiest way to deploy the project is to use Vercel.
 The Vercel CLI is already included in the project in case you want to use features like syncing environment variables.
 To deploy using Vercel, you need to create a new Vercel project and link it to the GitHub repository using the Vercel website.
 This will automagically create a new deployment whenever you push to the GitHub repository. ✨

+For other deployment options, check the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/deploying).